liveontologies/puli/src/main/resources/README.md

 ## Usage

-To use this library add the following maven dependency:
+To use this library add the following Maven dependency:
 ```
 <dependency>
   <groupId>${project.groupId}</groupId>
   <artifactId>${project.artifactId}</artifactId>
-  <version>...</version>
+  <version>${releasedVersion.version}</version>
 </dependency>
 ```
 See `src/test/test` for examples on how to use this library.

-To use snapshots versions of this library (if not compiled from sources), please add the sonatype snapshot repository either to your `pom.xml` or `settings.xml`:
+To use snapshots versions of this library (if not compiled from sources), please add the Sonatype OSSRH snapshot repository either to your `pom.xml` or `settings.xml`:
 ```
 <repositories>
   <repository>